Caliggab/poke-app/README.md

 ## Functionality:

--Display Pokemons with their basic information including type and number -Pagination in order to reduce number of requests -Filter-functionality to find pokemon
+- Display Pokemons with their basic information including type and number
+- Pagination in order to reduce number of requests
+- Filter-functionality to find pokemon
--A 'Favorites' page in which you can add, delete and modify the nickname of a given pokemon -Favorites are stored in a Firebase real-time Database in order to conserve the saved pokemon -Navigation using react Router
+- A 'Favorites' page in which you can add, delete and modify the nickname of a given pokemon
+- Favorites are stored in a Firebase real-time Database in order to conserve the saved pokemon
+- Navigation using react Router
--Custom 404 page
+- Custom 404 page
--Basic input validation logic for searching and editing.
+- Basic input validation logic for searching and editing.
--Context management using contextAPI.
+- Context management using contextAPI.

 ## Technologies:

--React.js
+- React.js
--React Router
+- React Router
--Javascript
--Css
--Html
+- Javascript
+- Css
+- Html
--Deployed with Vercel.
+- Deployed with Vercel.